 The program herein belongs to the State of Colorado.
-Therefore, the recipient further agrees not to assert any proprietary rights therein or to further represent this program to anyone as other than a State program document CDSS_SFR1_Development.mxd.
+Therefore, the recipient further agrees not to assert any proprietary rights therein or to further represent this program to anyone as other than a State program document CDSS_SFR2_Development.mxd.
 A new instance of this document is copied to the working directory at project initiation.
 No other installation is necessary.
-This tool requires ArcMap version 9.1 to run.
-After opening the file CDSS_SFR1_Development.mxd in ArcMap the CDSS SFR Tools toolbar will be present.
+This tool requires ArcMap version 9.2 to run.
+After opening the file CDSS_SFR2_Development.mxd in ArcMap the CDSS SFR Tools toolbar will be present.
 The Snap and Split tool is initiated by clicking the button, enclosed in the red box on the figure to the left, located on the custom CDSS SFR Tools toolbar.

-Version 1.0 of the Snap and Split tool was developed by Camp Dresser & McKee (CDM) for the South Platte Decision Support System (SPDSS) in January 2007.
+Version 1.0 of the Snap and Split tool was developed by CDM Smith for the South Platte Decision Support System (SPDSS).